 Elliott Woods Nature Reserve

 One of the Oro Moraine properties surveyed by Conservancy ecologists belonged to Don Elliott and his brother.
-Several years later, Don and his wife, Heather, decided to donate this 7 hectare section of forest to the Conservancy for safekeeping in perpetuity.
+Several years later, Don and his wife, Heather, decided to donate this 19 acre section of forest to the Conservancy for safekeeping in perpetuity.
 This is a fine example of well- managed upland hardwoods, set within a landscape dominated by forest, including a Simcoe County forest tract immediately to the north.
 Unfortunately, only a few days after the property dedication ceremony in October 2006, Don Elliott passed away.

 - mature hardwood forest dominated by Hard Maple and a mix of associated upland species